Kauai High School: Popularity contests

 The Kauaʻi High School Student Government sponsors and hosts popularity contests throughout the school year (Homecoming, Winter Assembly and Ball, May Day, and Prom).

-The Homecoming Court and Winter Court have five Queen Candidates that are voted by the entire student body and four Class Representatives that are elected by each grade level.
+The Homecoming Court and Winter Court have five Queen Candidates elected by the entire student body and four Class Representatives elected by each grade level.

 The May Day Court has a King, Queen, two Ladies-in-Waiting and their escorts (runners-up for King and Queen), two conch blowers, and a Kahuna, which are elected by the entire student body.
 Each grade level elects two Class Attendants, two escorts, and two Kahili Bearers.

 The Prom Court is elected at Prom.
-The King and Queen are voted on by all Senior and Junior attendees.
+The King and Queen are elected by all Senior and Junior attendees.
 The Senior Prince and Princess and Junior Prince and Princess are elected by their respective grade levels.

-A girl may only be a Queen Candidate (elected by the entire Student Body) one time.
-A girl may only be a Class Attendant (elected by her respective grade level) once a school year and may not be a Class Attendant for the same event twice.
-Only Seniors are allowed to run for the King and Queen titles.
+A girl may be a Queen Candidate (elected by the entire student body) only once.
+A girl may be a Class Attendant (elected by her respective grade level) once per school year and may not be a Class Attendant for the same event twice.
+Only Seniors are allowed to run for King and Queen.